luizbgomide/sovereign/feats.md

 You are a frenzy of bloody havoc in melee combat, and can hack down numerous lesser foes in close combat... assuming you survive being surrounded.

 - **Level 1**: Gain Stab as a bonus skill.
-Once per turn, as a Free action, apply your Shock damage to all foes within melee range, assuming they’re susceptible to your Shock.
+Once per Turn, as a Free action, apply your Shock damage to all foes within melee range, assuming they’re susceptible to your Shock.
 - **Level 2**: The first time you kill someone in a round with a normal attack, either with its rolled damage on a hit or with the Shock damage it inflicts, instantly gain a second attack on any target within range using any Ready weapon you have.